hannahborje/myTodoList/README.md

 Author: Hannah Börjesson, 2014 Linköping

-This is a Todo Application created with a little help from AngularJS, Flask, Jinja2, Python, HTML, CSS and an SQLite3 database.
+This is a Todo Application created with a little help from AngularJS, Flask, Jinja2, Python, HTML, CSS and a SQLite3 database.

 *** You need:

 - Linux/UNIX like operating system
 - Python 2.7
 - virtualenv (for Python 2.7)
+- SQLite3

 There is a setup file that will help you to: